Horror TTRPGs: The Rules Are the Monster

 The authorship degradation is where it gets personal.
 Your character’s defining traits are written on index cards.
 To reroll failures and buy a few more minutes of agency you must burn those cards in the candle flame, sacrificing your character’s humanity piece by piece just to stay in the fight.
 You don’t play to survive.
 You play to mean something before the last light goes out.

-Bluebeard’s Bride (2017, Beltrán/Marissa Kelly/Richardson)
+Bluebeard’s Bride (2017, Beltrán/Kelly/Richardson)

 The steering wheel is a physical token: the Bride’s ring.
 Only the player holding it can direct her actions, but the house constantly forces it to pass between players.
-You are fighting your own fractured mind for control.
+You are fighting your own shattered mind for control.
 You don’t play to escape.
 You play to find out what the Bride discovers behind the final door, and what it costs her to look.

 Mothership (2018, Sean McCoy)

+Mothership is blue-collar sci-fi horror.
+You play ordinary people trapped in the hostile vacuum of space.
+Here, the horror is built directly into the math of its Stress and Panic engine.
 As you face danger or fail critical saves, your Stress builds.
-The cruel brilliance of Mothership is in disguising this downward pressure as a short-term power-up: it’s an adrenaline trap, where the brief boost from higher Stress sharpens your focus, luring you in, but the higher it climbs the more likely a bad roll will trigger a catastrophic Panic Check.
+The brilliance of Mothership is in disguising this downward pressure as a short-term power-up: it’s an adrenaline trap, where the brief boost from higher Stress sharpens your focus, luring you in, but the higher it climbs the more likely a bad roll will trigger a catastrophic Panic Check.

 This is where the steering wheel is violently yanked away.
 Panic forces involuntary actions: freezing, screaming, losing control entirely.
 Severe Panic inflicts permanent Conditions like “Paranoia” or “Loss of Confidence.”
 These scar your character sheet for good.
 Worse, some Panic results permanently raise your minimum Stress floor.
 Shore Leave can reduce current Stress, but never below that rising baseline.
 The ceiling of safety keeps dropping after every mission.
-You aren’t heroes.
-You’re just the crew.
+You aren’t heroes, you’re just the crew.

 Try it with: Another Bug Hunt, an excellent intro adventure.
+Mothership is built around modules and scenario toolkits, but it too has an ambitious campaign, Gradient Descent.

 Trophy Dark (2022, Jesse Ross)

 The mechanics revolve around a single escalating track: Ruin.
 You accumulate Ruin by attempting risky actions, confronting horrors, or pushing your luck to succeed.
-While there are ways to reduce it (usually by betraying your party) the overall trajectory is ruthlessly downward.
+While there are ways to reduce it (usually by betraying your party) the overall arc is ruthlessly downward.
 The ratchet is absolute.

 What Gets Mislabeled as Horror (And Why That Matters)